Bem Sex-Role Inventory: Reliability and validity

 The BSRI is very empirically sound.
 Bem reports coefficient alphas of .78 for femininity scales and .87 for the masculinity scale.
 BSRI, also has demonstrated high test-retest reliability.

-However, since this is a self-report inventory, how reliable the assessment is depends on how accurately participants rate themselves.
-An androgynous score is the result of extremely masculine and feminine scores and an undifferentiated score is the result of extremely low masculine and feminine scores.
+However, since this is a self-report inventory, how reliable the assessment is depends on how accurately participants report their behaviors and attitudes.
+An androgynous score is the result of extremely high masculine and feminine scores, and an undifferentiated score is the result of extremely low masculine and feminine scores.
 It has been theorized that perhaps tendencies to rate oneself extremely low and extremely high on traits can affect a subjects' resulting gender placement.

 The degree of reliability of each scoring technique is up for debate.
-When comparing the old t ratio scoring to the newly endorsed median split technique, 42.3% of participants had a different resulting categorization.
-Since the median split method bases scores more heavily on the normative data of that population, a participant can be categorized differently based on the population of subjects they take the test with.
-For example, results may differ if the test was administered to a group of marines versus students at a private girls highschool.
-This challenges the test's between sample reliability.
-As stated by Elazae Pedhazur in a clip from his critique, "Bem concludes her discussion by stating, 'Finally, we urge investigators to further analyze their data without categorizing individual subjects in any way, i.e., through the use of multiple regression technique.'
+When comparing the original t-ratio scoring (comparing the difference between the participant's Masculinity and Femininity scores to statistically typical differences between these) to the newly endorsed technique of classification based on scores falling above or below a sample's median score for Masculinity and Femininity, 42.3% of participants had a different resulting categorization.
+Since the median split method bases scores more heavily on sample characteristics, a participant can be categorized differently based on the sample of subjects with whom they take the test.
+For example, results may differ if the test was administered to a group of marines versus students at a private girls high school.
+This means that a person's classification will be dependent upon the group with whom they take the test.
+As stated by Elazar Pedhazur in a clip from his critique, "Bem concludes her discussion by stating, 'Finally, we urge investigators to further analyze their data without categorizing individual subjects in any way, i.e., through the use of multiple regression technique.'
 While endorsing what appears to be a suggestion to conduct studies within the framework of trait-treatment interactions, one cannot help wondering: Where has androgyny gone?"

+With time, due to both changes in gender roles within the environment and beliefs, the initial result of the test, most of the time, doesn’t hold true.
+More people are tending to be more androgynous in their beliefs and personalities as they get older.